Bedroom count

 Quick answers to common questions about the Westlake Village rental market.

-Average rent prices in Westlake Village have remained the same over the last month and have decreased by 19% since last year.
+Average rent prices in Westlake Village have increased by 17% over the last month and have increased by 20% since last year.

-To comfortably afford rent in Westlake Village, you'd need to earn approximately $244,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Westlake Village, you'd need to earn approximately $262,000/year, based on spending no more than 30% of your income on rent.

 Rent prices are based on Zumper's rental listings from the past 30 days.
 Median rent is calculated across all available listings and property types on the platform.
 If you filter the page by bedroom count or property type, the pricing throughout the page will update automatically to reflect that segment of the rental market.